Faculty Handbook, U.S. Campuses

 Except for religious reasons or illness, faculty members may not shorten, lengthen, cancel, add, or reschedule classes.
 A faculty member who finds it unavoidable to be absent for any reason must make alternative arrangements for the class and must notify the department office as soon as possible.
 It is also essential that the faculty member's classes be informed of any changes in the class arrangements.
 In the event that the department office cannot be reached, faculty members should notify the dean of their respective school.

-- Call the Registrar at 516.686.7586 until 7 p.m., and Security at 516.686.7789 after 7 p.m., who will immediately notify the department and/or post a notice for the class
+- Call the Office of the Registrar at 516.686.7580 until 5 p.m., and New York Tech Security at 516.686.7789 after 5 p.m., they will attempt to post a notice for the class.

-Appointment, Reappointment, Promotion, and Tenure
+Appointment, Reappointment, Promotion, & Tenure: U.S. Faculty

 Education Privileges/Tuition Remission